kimble4/CrossMgr/SprintTimer/helptxt/QuickStart.md

 When you are satisfied, you can output the results to HTML or Excel via [Publish][].

 To import the results into SeriesMgr, publish them to Excel and load the Excel file.
-SeriesMgr does no yet support native import of .spr files.
+SeriesMgr does not (yet?) support native import of .spr files.